 What else is important in this type of landscaping?

 Landscapers need to be aware of their responsibilities to protect the environment and maintain a safe workplace as well as a safe facility for clients and members of the public.
 The quality of materials brought onto the work site as well as disposal of material from the site is important.
 These landscapers need to be true allrounders.
-As well as the horticulture, project management and commercial skills, the landscaper will need to have excellent knowledge of drainage and heavy duty irrigation systems.
+As well as the horticulture, project management and business skills, the landscaper will need to have excellent knowledge of drainage and heavy duty irrigation systems.

 What is a public space?

 Public spaces are often parks, and also includes streetscapes, public squares and shopping centres regardless of who owns the property.
 An urban or rural outdoor place designed to produce benefit for the public.
 Even though the space might not be owned by the public, well designed and constructed landscaping will greatly add to the public amenity of the area.
 This could be through the installation of well designed at attractive exposed aggregate concrete pathways, the aesthetic of the landscaped garden.

 What Landscaping Materials are used?